List of active policies

 - Support needs

-- Information such as postcode, your preferences and interests
+- Information such as your preferences and interests

 - Other information relevant to customer surveys and/or offers

 We keep this information secure in our IT systems.
-Some information may be in paper files such as an enrolment form or workbook.
+Some information may be in paper files such as a progress report or a workbook.

-We may also collect other information about you in the course of your training or apprenticeship such as:
+We will also collect other information about you in the course of your training or apprenticeship such as:

 - Information about attendance, including any sickness absence.